nextcloud/assistant/docs/developer/web-integration.md

 It accepts one parameter which is an object that can contain those keys:
 * appId: [string, mandatory] app id of the app currently displayed
-* identifier: [string, optional, default: ''] the task identifier (if the task is scheduled, this helps to identify the task when receiving the "task finished" event in the backend)
+* customId: [string, optional, default: ''] the task custom ID (if the task is scheduled, this helps to identify the task when receiving the "task finished" event in the backend)
 * taskType: [string, optional, default: last used task type] initially selected task type.
 It can be a text processing task type class or `speech-to-text` or `OCP\TextToImage\Task`
-* input: [string, optional, default: '', DEPRECATED] initial input prompt (for task types that only require a prompt)
-* inputs: [object, optional, default: {}] initial inputs (specific to each task type)
+* input: [object, optional, default: {}] initial inputs (specific to each task type)
 * isInsideViewer: [boolean, optional, default: false] should be true if this function is called while the Viewer is displayed
 * closeOnResult: [boolean, optional, default: false] If true, the modal will be closed after running a synchronous task and getting its result
 * actionButtons: [array, optional, default: empty list] List of extra buttons to show in the assistant result form (only used if closeOnResult is false)